DHTMLX/docs-kanban/docs/api/config/js_kanban_editorshape_config.md

 #### - Parameters for a "comments" type

 - `config` - (optional) a configuration object of the **"comments"** field.
 Here you can specify the following parameters:
-	- `dateFormat` - (optional) - a date format of the comments.
+	- `format` - (optional) - a date format of the comments.
 The available formats can be found [here](https://docs.dhtmlx.com/suite/calendar/api/calendar_dateformat_config/)
 	- `placement` - (optional) - a place the comments will be displayed.
 You can set this property to the following values:
 		- `"editor"` - comments will be displayed in the editor
 		- `"page"` - comments will be displayed in a separate panel